qyley/limber-docs/source/generic/generic/gnrc_arbiter.rst

  2. After a grant, move the pointer to the requester after the one which just received the grant.
 This method only cares which request is granted, so depth is 1.

  3. After a grant, move the pointer to the first Active requester after the one which just received the grant.
-This method cares which request is granted and the next valid request, so depth is 2.
+This method cares which request is granted and **look ahead** the next valid request, so depth is 2.

  Change `DEPTH` to set the updating method."
  "DTYPE", "type", "logic [DW-1:0]", "Data type of the payload, can be overwritten with custom type.
 Only use of `DW`."